thibautbenjamin/catt/README.md

 # Proof artifacts

-The proof artifacts produced by running coq 8.20, are located in the  the directory `artifacts/`.
+All proof artefacts produced by running catt, coq 8.20 and the catt plugin for coq, are located in the  the directory `artefacts/`.
 The source files are located in the `experiment/` directory.

 # Build Instructions